Decatur City Council concerned about how city is handling DHA discrimination allegations

 The statement reads in part, “As I shared with you today, I learned about the settlement from the Decatur Daily at the same time you did.
 I should have received notice regarding the settlement from the Housing Authority.
 I shared with today that removing a Housing Authority board member would require an Impeachment proceeding in the Morgan County, Alabama Circuit Court.”

-The mayor did not address the letter from HUD or the internal investigation in the statement.
+In the statement the mayor did not address the letter from HUD or the status of the internal investigation.